Leo-Ngok/nvacc-template/README.md

 ## copy

-[TODO]

-This part is under construction.
-This illustrates asynchronous copy and the use of tensor memory accelerators.
+This part illustrates asynchronous copy and the use of tensor memory accelerators.

+- `cp.async`.
+Asynchronous copy for **16B** chunk.
+Use `commit_group` and `wait_group` for synchronization afterwards.
+- `cp.async.bulk`.
+Asynchronous copy using Tensor Memory Accelerator.
+Use cluster level barrier (`mbarrier`) to record number of bytes transmitted and `try_wait` for synchronization.
+The example included does not exercise empty barrier between producer and consumer, but one may do it by referring to the transaction barrier implemented.

 ## tc